Feature article

 AI summary

-According to a CoreLogic report, housing affordability for buyers is at its best level since 2019.
-This improvement is driven by falling property values, rising incomes, and lower mortgage rates, which have eased metrics like the value-to-income ratio and mortgage servicing costs.
+A new CoreLogic NZ report shows housing affordability for buyers has improved to its best level since 2019, driven by falling property values, rising incomes, and lower mortgage rates.
+Key metrics like value-to-income ratios have improved significantly.

 Signs of improvement, but affordability pressures remain